-Palestinians flee northern Gaza after Israel orders mass evacuation with ground attack looming
+Palestinians flee within Gaza after Israel orders mass evacuation and stages brief ground incursions

 Families in cars, trucks and donkey carts packed with their possessions crowded a main road heading southward from Gaza City as Israeli airstrikes continued to hammer the besieged territory.
 Hamas’ media office said warplanes struck cars fleeing south, killing more than 70 people.

-The Israeli military said its troops conducted temporary raids into Gaza to battle militants and hunted for traces of some 150 people abducted in Hamas’s shocking Oct.
-7 assault on Israel.
+The Israeli military said its troops conducted temporary raids into Gaza to battle militants and hunted for traces of some 150 people — including men, women and children — abducted in Hamas’s shocking Oct.
+7 assault on southern Israel.

 In urging the evacuation, Israel’s military said it planned to target underground Hamas hideouts around Gaza City.
-But Palestinians and some Egyptian officials fear that Israel ultimately hopes to push Gaza’s people out through the southern border with Egypt.
+But Palestinians and some Egyptian officials fear that Israel ultimately aims to push Gaza’s people out through the southern border with Egypt.

 The U.N. called on Israel to reverse the unprecedented directive.

 Hamas told people to ignore the evacuation order.
-Families in Gaza faced what they saw as a no-win decision to leave or stay, with no safe ground anywhere.
+Families in Gaza faced what agonizing dillemas in deciding whether to leave or stay, with no safe ground anywhere.
 Israeli strikes have leveled entire city blocks, and Gaza has been sealed off from food, water and medical supplies — all under a virtual total power blackout.

-“Forget about food, forget about electricity, forget about fuel.
-The only concern now is just if you’ll make it, if you’re going to live,” said Nebal Farsakh, a spokesperson for the Palestinian Red Crescent in Gaza City, as she broke into heaving sobs.
+Haifa Khamis al-Shurafa, 42, fled to the farming town of Deir al-Balah in a group of about 150 people on Friday, after her apartment in an upscale neighborhood of Gaza City was demolished in an Israeli airstrike earlier in the week.

+“We lost everything, our house, our belongings, everything,” she said.
+“All we have is our kids, and that’s why we left.
+We don’t want to lose them.”
+As her phone battery ran low and the sound of shelling echoed in the distance, she said: “I am using the last bit of power I have to tell you, we don’t deserve this.”

 The Gaza Health Ministry said Friday that roughly 1,900 people have been killed in the territory.
 The Hamas assault killed more than 1,300 Israelis, most of whom were civilians, and roughly 1,500 Hamas militants were killed during the fighting, the Israeli government said.